lammpstutorials/lammpstutorials.github.io/sphinx/source/contact/requestsolution.rst

 .. epigraph::

-    Request the solutions by `email <../miscellaneous/contact.html>`__, or register `here <https://www.patreon.com/molecularsimulations>`__
+    Request the solutions by `email`_, or register `here <https://www.patreon.com/molecularsimulations>`__
-    and access all the solutions + additional LAMMPS content.
+    to access all the solutions as well as additional LAMMPS content.

+.. _email: simon.gravelle@live.fr